jschaedl/zit-php-toolkit/README.md

 php-uploadmanager
 =================

-A simple php script to upload files to remote server.
+A simple php script to upload image files to a remote server.

 ## Usage